drupal/cms-launcher/README.md

 [Download the latest release](https://github.com/drupal/cms-launcher/releases) for your operating system.

-The Mac application comes properly signed.
-If you're on Windows, you'll probably see a security warning.
-This will go away once the app has the appropriate code signing, which is currently in progress.

 ## What this app is for

 This launcher is designed to help you **test out and build a site with Drupal CMS**.
 It's ideal for site builders, themers, and evaluators who want to explore Drupal CMS quickly.